Who Replaced El Chapo On The Most Wanted List Following His Capture?

 — Newsweek (@Newsweek) January 26, 2018

-Nemesio Oseguera Cervantes, aka El Mencho is another drug lord on the DEA’s most wanted list.
-He has a $5 million dollar bounty on his head.
+Nemesio Oseguera Cervantes, aka El Mencho, is another drug lord on the DEA’s most wanted list.
+He has a $5 million bounty on his head.
 His cartel, the CJNG, has grown its influence in recent years by unleashing unprecedented violence on rival cartels.
-Moreover, it has on numerous occasions openly attacked law enforcement officials.
+Moreover, it has, on numerous occasions, openly attacked law enforcement officials.

-John Alexander Thompson aka Coach is also in the top ten.
-His country of origin is not listed, and few details about him have been released, except that he is of African or Caribbean descent.
-This is as reported by Vice.
+John Alexander Thompson, aka Coach, is also in the top 10.
+His country of origin is not listed, and few details about him have been released, except that he is of African or Caribbean descent, as reported by Vice.